 A. The amazing design team at Doublenaut!
 We cannot say enough great things about these talented guys.
 In the retail store we sell posters, sweatshirts, tees, and patches with their designs.

 Q. Do you take reservations?

 A. We don’t – but our hosts are amazing and will get you a table just as quickly as possible.
-During cooler months, from Sunday to Thursday, we’re happy to take down your name and number and shoot you a text when a table is ready.
 It’s good to keep in mind though, that our space is petite, and in general we recommend enjoying it in smaller groups.
 If you’re planning a high stakes event like a birthday or bachelor/bachelorette, it’s best to opt for an establishment that takes reservations.